EMP23-Class/Assignment8/README.md

-# Assignment7
+# Assignment8
 # Instructions
-1. Complete the functions in the files solve_milp_jump.jl and solve_milp_bb.jl so that tests pass.
+1. Complete the function in the files classes.jl so that tests pass.

 # Julia resources